Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

     - (nix) `~/.local/share/Anki2/{deck_name}/collection.media`

    **Note**: <br>
-   If you don't know how to access that folder on Windows, see [here](https://www.freecodecamp.org/news/appdata-where-to-find-the-appdata-folder-in-windows-10/)
+   If you don't know how to access the `AppData` folder on Windows, see [here](https://www.freecodecamp.org/news/appdata-where-to-find-the-appdata-folder-in-windows-10/).